 Potential development.
 Some 85 per cent of all water used in Australia is surface water.
-This quantity is about $15 \times 10^{\circ}$ cubic metres a year and represents about 12 per cent of the possible usable surface water available in Australia; it does not include the amount diverted for hydro-electric power generation and other purposes which does not affect the quantity of water available.
-However, the great variability of river discharge, high evaporation and lack of sites for storage on many catchments limit potential development.
-As an indication of the severity of the problem, Australia's runoff is estimated at 13 per cent of rainfall compared with 40 per cent in North America and Europe, 36 per cent in South America and Asia and 24 per cent in Africa, with the complementary figure representing the evaporation and transpiration percentage.
+This quantity is about 15 x 10° cubic metres a year and represents about 13 per cent of the possible usable surface water available in Australia; it does not include the amount diverted for hydro-electric power generation and other instream purposes which does not affect the quantity of water available.
+However, the great variability of river discharge, high evaporation, lack of sites for storage on many catchments, and economic considerations limit potential development.
 There is, however, considerable scope for greater efficiency in water use.